decayingcrow/decayingcrow/README.md

 ### IWC

-bro strider / dirk, meulin, cronus, hussie, caliborn kins or fans (most of you guys are really weird, im sorry)
+bro strider / dirk, meulin, cronus, hussie, caliborn kins or fans (most of you guys are really weird, im sorry) fictives or anything dont count yall are alright

 ### DNI